SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise7.md

    ![report](images/74.png)

-5. You can Save the Report to the Workspace, You can view the report in both Synapse Analytics and PowerBI
+5. You can save the report by clicking on to File->**Save the Report** to the Workspace, You can view the report in both Synapse Analytics and PowerBI

    ![save report](images/75.png)